gaehlerm/SoftwareEngineering/README.md

 Let's say you have some method or function that you can't test but you have to add some functionality.
 How do you do that without deterioating the code quality any further?
 The solution is adding a new function or method that you can test and call it from the old function.
 This is called a sprout method (or function).

 Assume we have the following code that we can't test for whatever reason.
-And in reality it would of course be much more complicated.
+In reality it would of course be much more complicated.
 I just simplified it enough for the sake of making a readable example.

 ```py
 def post_entries(transactions, entries):